Why Delhi became the most polluted city in world? Causes of air pollution in delhi.

 - Also, install Air purifier for home and kitchen chimney for the kitchen.
 It will help to eliminate the poor air from home.

 Precautions to lower the effect of Air pollution.

 The air pollution causes various health issues like uneasy breathing, cold and cough, nausea, headache, chest pain and more.
 We need to protect ourselves from reducing the effects of smoke on our body.

 - Avoid outdoor activities like a walk in the morning as air is more toxic in the morning.
 The air pollution is highest in the morning so better shift outdoor activities during evening hours.

 - We should use anti-pollution right masks while going out.

 - There should be proper ventilation in the house.
 Install a good exhaust in the bathroom and kitchen.
-Also, a chimney in the kitchen is important to avoid indoor air pollution.
+Also, a chimney in the kitchen is essential to avoid indoor air pollution.
 Sometimes the level of Indoor pollution is higher than outdoor pollution.

 - Always open your door and windows during the evening.
 Between 3 PM to 5 PM the pollution level is less, so it helps in air circulation.

 - Jaggery (Gur) is very helpful for fighting against air pollution.
 It helps to flush out the pollutants from your lungs.
 You should consume or replace sugar with jaggery in your meal.